-Miller is a co-founder and managing director at Pier 70 and is responsible for investor development and relations for the fund.
+Miller is a Co-founder and Managing Partner at Pier 70 and is responsible for investor development and relations for the fund.
 Additionally, he helps lead the design and execution of the Pier 70 strategic deal flow strategy.
 Miller brings 20+ years of experience in the technology sector.
-He served as VP Global R&D Strategy at The Boeing Company and president of Boeing Phantom Works Investments, Inc. His responsibilities at Boeing included a broad set of corporate technology venture initiatives.
+He served as VP Global R&D Strategy at The Boeing Company and President of Boeing Phantom Works Investments, Inc. His responsibilities at Boeing included a broad set of corporate technology venture initiatives.

 While at Boeing Miller opened the company’s first international R&D facility and created an internal incubator strategy designed to create business opportunities around Boeing technologies.

 Following his successful career at Boeing, Miller joined Integral Systems, Inc. as Executive Vice President for Corporate Affairs, General Counsel and Secretary.
 Integral Systems, (NASDAQ), is the world leader in satellite command and control technologies.
 Miller directed all legal work and was responsible for an array of corporate functions including Human Resources.
 Facilities, Contracts, Procurement, Government Compliance, Classified Facilities, Corporate Security, Quality and Export Compliance.
 Integral Systems was successfully sold to another public company.